gagebenne/esphome/README.md

 # ESPHome Packages

-A collection of simple ESPHome packages.
+A collection of tidy ESPHome packages.

 ## iFan04-L